 Make use of chainsaw safety equipment.

-Always be prepared for the worst-case scenario with a chainsaw on hand by wearing safety equipment.
-Wear items like gloves, a helmet with a protective face shield and steel-toed boots.
-The gear mentioned will be able to drastically minimize chances of injuries.
+Always be prepared for the worst-case scenario with a chainsaw on hand by wearing safety equipment — wear items like gloves, a helmet with a protective face shield and steel-toed boots.
+The gear mentioned will be able to minimize the chances of injuries drastically.

 Chainsaw chaps are something you can add to the mix as well.
 It can safeguard you from cuts that you may get on the lower part of your body.
 This is a common chainsaw use complaint.